 Magnesium supplements are generally considered safe.
 However, you should speak to your healthcare provider before taking these supplements if you have a health condition or are taking any medications.

 How much should you take?

-Recommended dose is between 200-400 mg per day, the tolerable upper limit for supplemental magnesium is 350 mg per day however, as everyone is different and unique, your body may absorb some forms of magnesium better than others.
+The recommended dose is between 200-400 mg per day, the tolerable upper limit for supplemental magnesium is 350 mg per day however, as everyone is different and unique, your body may absorb some forms of magnesium better than others.

 Are there different forms of Magnesium available?

 Magnesium supplements come in a variety of forms, some of which your body can absorb better than others.